ffrankies/RNN-Research-Journal/README.md

 *   GRU RNN with a truncate value of 50 ran into nan errors as well.
 This could be problematic, as with lower truncate values, the network may not be able to generate long stories.
-*   Created a small dataset of 20 stories to test the network on.
+*   Created a small dataset of 20 stories and a vocabulary size of 300 to test the network on.
 *   Ran it with a truncate value of 4 (to make sure I didn't break anything with the code), and no nans were generated after 300+ epochs, at which point I killed the process.
 *   Testing on 20 stories took longer than I expected, with the 5000 epochs taking about 10 hours to complete.
-Created an even smaller dataset of only 10 stories to reduce training time.
+Created an even smaller dataset of only 5 stories and a vocabulary of 200 to reduce training time.
 *   Still haven't seen any loss graphs produced from training, which strikes me as slightly odd.
 *   Tried doing a test run, making sure I save off models after each epoch, but